KRWG.ORG-The Region's Home Page

 BRYANT: I originally joined to pay off a college debt.

-MCEVERS: In 2006, Bryant found himself wearing a flight suit and sitting in a kind of trailer in Las Vegas, Nevada, surrounded by monitors in the low hum of computers and servers.
+MCEVERS: In 2006, Bryant found himself wearing a flight suit and sitting in a kind of trailer in Las Vegas, Nevada, surrounded by monitors and the low hum of computers and servers.
 On his very first sortie as a pilot, Brandon watched from the drone's camera as American soldiers got blown up in Afghanistan.
 There was nothing he could do.
 That was before he'd ever taken his first so-called shot.
 I asked him about that.

 What was one of the more - if it's OK to talk about this - one of the more memorable moments when that - when you had to do that?